 The L293D push-pull driver allows the experimenter to control high-current devices like relays, solenoids lamps and motors to the PDB.
-Its push-pull configuration (which means it can sink or source current on its output pins) with active-high enable inputs makes it ideal for creating h-bridge motor driver circuits, or for driving unipolar and bipolar stepper motors.
+Its push-pull configuration with enable pins makes it ideal for creating hbridge motor driver circuits, or for driving unipolar and bipolar stepper motors.
 Note that the output-high voltage must be supplied to the V+ terminal.